 As of Madrid, very few features deliberately set this to anything other than Standard.

-- Discovery will use the priory of the Discovery Status record for all probes.
-This may vary depending on how the Discovery is launched.
+- Discovery/Service Mapping will use the priory of the Discovery Status record for all probes.
+This may vary depending on how the Discovery is launched:

-Important note: Once all Interactive threads are in use, critical MID Server system commands can be blocked, including HeartbeatProbe which is used by the instance to know if the MID Server is up, so it will be set as Down.
+Important note: Once all Interactive threads are in use, critical MID Server system commands can be blocked, including HeartbeatProbe which is used by the instance to know if the MID Server is up, so it could be set as Down and become unusable.
 It's therefore a good idea to never use Interactive, and use Expedited for anything that must jump the Standard queue.

 Since Geneva, when the Priority feature was added to the MID Server and ECC Queue.

 LDAPConnectionTesterProbe for an LDAP Server connecting via a MID Server runs as Standard priority, even though it only waits a short time for a response.
-If a MID Server as jobs queued, such as during a Discovery, this will often timeout and cause the LDAP Server to be set as Down.
+If a MID Server has up to 500 other standard jobs queued in memory, such as during a Discovery, this will often timeout and cause the LDAP Server to be set as Down.
 That behavior may be changed by PRB1331240.

 CommandPipeline for "Test Credentials" runs interactive runs as Interactive priority.
-This has been known to cause all threads to be in use, and cause a MID Server to go Down due to being unable to run any HeartbeatProbe or SystemCommands.
+This has been known to cause all threads to be in use when Powershell jobs using a CyberArk credential that is missing gets stuck, and cause a MID Server to go Down due to being unable to run any HeartbeatProbe or SystemCommands.
 That behavior may be changed by PRB1330701.